ravisankar712/ravisankar712.github.io/_research/eikonal.md

 - The paper verifying the exponentiation conjecture for scalar QED and Gravity can be found [here](https://inspirehep.net/literature/2830449)

 With Nur Rifat and Prof. Kent Yagi, we applied the worldline formalism to compute the corrections to the Reisner-Nordstrum metric in the presence of higher derivative corrections to the action.
-We explored consequences to the blackhole mechanics and found that positivity of extremal blackhole temperature and weak gravity conjecture are consistent.
+We explored consequences to the blackhole mechanics, and put conditions on the couplings using the weak gravity conjecture.

 - The article can be found [here](https://inspirehep.net/literature/3163030)